ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 visit.
 As mentioned in {{clients-proof-fetching}}, in order for HTTPS clients to be able to retrieve proofs in a privacy preserving manner, logs could expose a DNS interface in addition to the ordinary HTTPS interface.
-An informal writeup of such a protocol can be found at XXX.
+A specification of such a protocol can be found in
+{{draft-ct-over-dns}}.

 ### Trusted Auditor data format